ashleygyngell/discover.ly/README.md

 # Discoverly - Project 3 @ GA (General Assembly)

-This was my first group project on the Software Engineering course, built in collaboration with [Tom Riley](https://github.com/TomCRiley) and [Elise La Rooy](https://github.com/eliselarooy)
+This was my first group project on the Software Engineering course, built in collaboration with [Tom Riley](https://github.com/TomCRiley) and [Elise La Rooy](https://github.com/eliselarooy).

 ![app-screenshot](https://res.cloudinary.com/dj7e2jadx/image/upload/v1654004396/Screenshot_2022-05-31_at_14.39.33_xyxv0g.png)

 ## Deployment

-This app has been deployed via Heroku and Netlify and is available [here](https://discoverly.netlify.app/)
+This app has been deployed via Heroku and Netlify and is available [here](https://discoverly.netlify.app/).

 The free servers on Heroku sleep when they are not in use, so please allow a few seconds for them to wake up!

 Feel free to register as a user or use: **email:** `demo@demo.com` & **password:** `Demo123!`

 This Repo is for the backend only.
-The code for the frontend is available [here]
+The code for the frontend is available [here](https://github.com/ashleygyngell/discover.ly_client).

 ## The Brief